-Today, many Canadians are living above their means, and it’s reflected in our household debt-to-income ratio, which is up nearly 25 percent from just one decade ago.
+Today, many of us are living beyond our means, and it’s reflected in our household debt-to-income ratio.
+Canada’s household debt is approximately 170% of disposable income, meaning the average Canadian owes about $1.70 for every dollar they earn after taxes.
+That’s a record, up nearly 100% from just 20 years ago.
 Those who’ve found themselves in a financial freefall can come from any economic or educational background—they may have suffered a personal tragedy, a professional setback, or perhaps they just didn’t understand the nuances of credit cards.
-Either way, once you’re in debt, the recovery can take years; not to mention hundreds (if not thousands) of dollars in interest.
+Either way, once you’re in trouble, paying off your debt can take years, and not to mention hundreds (if not thousands) of dollars in interest.

 Canada’s “borrowing binge” is taking its toll, causing both mental and physical anguish.
 In fact, recent studies have linked debt-related stress to depression, anxiety, high blood pressure, and even stroke.

-Sound complicated?
-Not when you’ve got a dedicated Credit Counsellor on your side!
-While navigating through debt on your own can be confusing, your Counsellor acts as your compass, guiding you every step of the way.
-They’ll take care of the details, rounding up all your unsecured debt and negotiating with creditors for you, so you can enjoy:
+A Debt Consolidation Program is an arrangement that is made between your creditors and a credit counselling agency.
+With a reputable, non-profit credit counselling agency on your side, a dedicated certified Credit Counsellor will act as your representative and personal expert, guiding you every step of the way throughout the entire process.
+They’ll take care of all the details, rounding up all your unsecured debt and negotiating with your creditors for you, so you can enjoy:

-One monthly automatic payment via telephone banking, debit card, or money order, with full tracking.
-You send your payment to the credit counselling agency and they distribute it for you to your creditors.
+One monthly automatic payment paid via telephone banking, debit card, or money order, with full tracking.
+You send your payment to the credit counselling agency and they distribute it for you to your creditors for you.

 A more affordable monthly payment.
 Many people have their debt paid off within 24 to 48 months.

 Reduced interest on debt.
-This can add up to hundreds or thousands of dollars over time.
-Most creditors, glad to simply be getting repaid, will even agree to a zero percent interest rate.
+This can add up to hundreds, if not thousands of dollars over time.
+Most creditors will even agree to a zero percent interest rate.

 A set completion date.
 No more feelings of hopelessness, or wondering if you’ll ever have your debt paid off.
-The plan you and your Counsellor agree on always has an end-game!
+This debt repayment plan comes with an end-date that you and your Counsellor agree on!